The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: Introduction

 The fact that effect size heterogeneity matters, as shown above, is due to the bias introduced by the shrinkage nature of the Lasso.
 This bias in turn makes the residuals absorb many of the true effects that act as what we may want to call ``shrinkage noise''.
-Metaphorically, variables yet to be selected tend to ``compete'' with each other in entering the Lasso path, depending on their correlations with the residuals, especially the shrinkage noise.
-Loosely speaking, the competition is particularly intensive among variables that are \textit{well-matched} in terms of effect sizes and, as a price, the true variables in the case of low effect size heterogeneity would likely lose to some noise variable that is highly correlated with the residuals.
+Metaphorically, variables yet to be selected tend to ``compete'' with each other in entering the Lasso path and contribute to the shrinkage noise.
+The ``competition'' is particularly intensive among variables having about the same effect sizes, which is the case when effect size heterogeneity is low.
+As a price, the shrinkage noise gets inflated and some noise variables may be selected early due to their high correlations with the shrinkage noise.
 This is why false selections occur with a good chance and early.
 In contrast, when the heterogeneity is high, the largest true effect yet to be selected tends to have a significant correlation with the residuals, thereby having a better chance to be selected sooner.
-To appreciate this heuristic explanation, it is instructive to note that the least-squares estimator, if available, does not exhibit this price-of-competition phenomenon, as it is unbiased for the regression coefficients.
-An alternative but less direct way to appreciate effect size heterogeneity is to relate it to the restricted eigenvalue condition~\citep{bickel2009}.
+To appreciate this heuristic explanation, it is instructive to note that the least-squares estimator, if available, does not exhibit this price-of-competition phenomenon, as it is unbiased for the regression coefficients.\footnote{If the effect sizes are sufficiently strong, variable selection using the $t$ values of the least-squares estimator can lead to full power without any type I errors.} An alternative but less direct way to appreciate effect size heterogeneity is to relate it to the restricted eigenvalue condition~\citep{bickel2009}.
 Roughly speaking, this condition is concerned with a vector of regression coefficients such that its $\ell_1$ norm is largely contributed by a few components, and such approximate sparse regression coefficients can be well estimated by the Lasso and the Dantzig selector under certain designs~\citep{bickel2009,raskutti2010restricted}.
 From the viewpoint of this condition, therefore, regression coefficients with high effect size heterogeneity can be thought of as having a smaller effective sparsity level, which is favored by the Lasso.

 As a final remark, the price-of-competition phenomenon does not appear if the sparsity is sub-linear in the ambient dimension $p$, which is often assumed in the copious body of literature on high-dimensional regression.
 In this regime of sparsity, effect size heterogeneity has a vanishing impact on the performance of the Lasso if the signal-to-noise ratio is sufficiently strong or the beta-min condition is satisfied.
 Our paper also departs from this line of literature from a technical standpoint.
 Indeed, the proofs of the results in this paper make heavy use of approximate message passing (AMP) theory~\citep{DMM09,ampdense, BM12}, with nontrivial extensions.